-All 12-volt current is routed to a 12 volt pass-through power stud mounted on the battery box.
+All 12-volt current is routed to a 12 volt power stud mounted on the chassis frame of the vehicle.
 The power stud is the hub of the 12 volt system.
 It ties together the inverter/charger, house battery, and battery separator.

-Power from the stud goes to a buss bar with four breaker positions holding three Type 2 thermal breakers.
-The thermal breakers feed the rear lounge motor, the tank heater pads, and the battery disconnect switch.
-The fourth position is left open to add a breaker for an optional solar panel.
+Power from the stud goes to a buss bar with four breaker positions holding two Type 2 thermal breakers.
+The thermal breakers feed the rear lounge motor.
+The second position is left open to add a breaker for an optional solar panel.
 The breaker buss bar with breakers are located under the roadside rear lounge.